AC-devon/wisewed/README.md

 # wisewed
 wisewed web app

-smart wedding up to save your expentions on your wedding
+smart wedding up to save your Expenses on your wedding